emmajanedrews/base-template/_posts/2011-11-18-is-your-home-protected.md

 Disability Income Insurance (DI) is designed to give you cash to replace part of your income in the event you become unable to work because of sickness or injury.
 These policies typically have many “moving parts” and are not often well understood.
 The amount of coverage one can get is limited by, among other thing, their current income.
 When buying a DI policy, you must make a number of important decisions.
 A good understanding of the contracts and how they work is extremely important.
 Different companies define “disabled” differently.
 This is important because you must meet their definition before they will pay a benefit.
 Some companies use a definition something like “because of illness or injury, unable to perform the substantial duties of your job”.
 Others may use “completely incapacitated”.
 To my mind, the latter is virtually useless.
 A good broker will:

-• Understand the various contracts
-• Know which companies offer products that work well with your profession
-• Know how mental & nervous disorders are covered
-• Understand how the various companies will (or will not) penalize you for any given health condition.
-• Help you understand how much coverage you need for your situation These are complex policies and should be bought only with professional guidance.
+• Understand the various contracts• Know which companies offer products that work well with your profession• Know how mental & nervous disorders are covered• Understand how the various companies will (or will not) penalize you for any given health condition.• Help you understand how much coverage you need for your situationThese are complex policies and should be bought only with professional guidance.

 To learn more about disability insurance go to http://www.halfapaycheck.com/an824na/Default.aspx.